cwcentral/CarND-Kidnapped-Vehicle-Project/README.md

 ## Bonus
 Note I ran the simulator at 1000 particles and this is what we got (0.107, 0.102, 0.004):

 1000 particles

 <img src="output/k_particles.png" width="480" alt="Combined Image" />

 It was more accurate, though required more compute.

-ote I ran the simulator at 10 particles and this is what we got:
+I ran the simulator at 10 particles and this is what we got:

 10 particles

 <img src="output/ten_particles.png" width="480" alt="Combined Image" />

 Note the x,y,theta error was higher (0.155, 0.151, 0.005), but still within tolerance.
 Thus showing how robust the particle filter technique is.